TL;DR

 Runner-up

 For Mac users in 2026, Brave stands out as the superior browser, particularly for those who prioritize privacy, performance, and a user-centric web experience.
-Its robust, built-in ad and tracker blocking not only delivers a cleaner, faster browsing experience but also significantly enhances security and reduces resource consumption.
+Its solid, built-in ad and tracker blocking not only delivers a cleaner, faster browsing experience but also significantly enhances security and reduces resource consumption.
 While Google Chrome remains a powerhouse for deep integration with the Google ecosystem and its vast extension library, its data-collection model and higher resource usage are notable drawbacks.
 Brave's innovative rewards system, integrated VPN, and privacy-focused AI further solidify its position as a forward-thinking choice.
 Ultimately, Brave offers a compelling blend of speed, security, and ethical browsing, making it the recommended option for the modern internet user.

 Bottom Line: Choose Brave for unparalleled privacy and performance; stick with Chrome if deep Google ecosystem integration is non-negotiable.